IgorBG/SCM/lectures/lot_size_optimization/lot_size_optimization.md

 - Cost of ownership can vary greatly and given some other conditions

-- The consumption of SMC is usually variable in nature
+- The consumption of SKU is usually variable in nature

 - Does not take into account the warranty stock (although it does not affect the size of the economic delivery quantity)